Tucker29/hello-world/English_1.md

 # English
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
 ## 2018.11.25
 temperament: a person's or an animal's nature. especially as it permanently affects their behavior.
+intimidate: threaten.  frighten or overawe sb, especially to make them do what one wants.
+sensationalism, phenomenalism

 ## 2018.11.24
 worship: adore.